gamerhat18/cybrdise-blog-hugo/content/posts/android-debloat.md

 +++

-# Android Debloater

-**DISCLAIMER**: Use this script at your own risk.
-I am not responsible if your phone explodes or your alarm doesn't work and you wake up late.

-## You can check out the project [here](https://github.com/gamerhat18/android-debloat)
+## You can check out the project [here](https://github.com/gamerhat18/android-debloat).

 The main goal of this project is to improve battery-life and privacy by removing bloatware.
 The script has a menu that lets you choose what debloat list you want to use.
 I strongly encourage you to take a look at the lists because the default selection might not suit you.
 Almost all packages are documented in order to avoid mishappenings.

->Note
+>`Tip:`
+>You can always FACTORY RESET your phone if in case something goes wrong!
+So please make a Backup of everything.

+>`Note:`
 >
->This script is safe with the default selection.
-The worse thing which could happen is preventing an essential failing to load during boot causing a bootloop.
-After about 5 failed system boots, the phone reboots in recovery mode & you will have to perform a FACTORY RESET.
+>This script is safe with the default options.
+The worse case scenario is an essential service failing to load during boot, causing a reboot.
+After about 5 failed system reboots, the phone boots into recovery mode & you will have to perform a FACTORY RESET.
 So backup your data.

->Tip:
->You can always FACTORY RESET your phone if in case something goes wrong!

-## Features
+## You can:
-* [X] Quick search among all the packages of your phone
+* [X] `Quick search` all the packages in your phone
-* [X] Uninstallation of system/user packages (manually or with the debloat lists)
+* [X] `Uninstall` or `Reinstall` system/user packages (manually or with the debloat lists)
-* [X] Reinstallation of system packages (manually or with the debloat lists)
-* [X] ADB backup/restore (not really reliable, see the [FAQ](https://github.com/gamerhat18/android-debloat/wiki/FAQ))
+* [X] ADB backup/restore (Limited functionality, see the [FAQ](https://github.com/gamerhat18/android-debloat/wiki/FAQ#there-is-no-debloat-list-for-my-phones-brand-can-you-add-it-))
 * [X] Device brand detection and auto-selection of the appropriate manufacturer debloat list
 * [X] Logs in `debloated_packages.txt` and `remaining_packages.txt`.
-* [ ] Installation of alternative open-source apps replacing stock apps (list in the WIKI section) (WIP)
+* [ ] Installation of alternative open-source apps replacing stock apps [***Coming Soon***]

-NB : It is NOT a real uninstallation for system apps (see the [FAQ](https://github.com/gamerhat18/android-debloat/wiki/FAQ))

-## Universal debloat lists
-* [X] GFAM (Google/Facebook/Amazon/Microsoft)
-* [X] AOSP
-* [X] Manufacturers (OEM)
-* [X] Mobile carriers
-* [X] Qualcomm / Miscellaneous

-## Manufacturers debloat lists
+## Brand Debloat lists
-* [ ] Archos
 * [X] Asus
-* [ ] Blackberry
-* [ ] Gionee
 * [X] LG
 * [X] Google
-* [ ] HTC
 * [X] Huawei
 * [X] Motorola
 * [X] Nokia